 - Give the potatoes a minute to start browning up, then add your carrots and chicken.

 - At this point, you just need to let it all cook until done.
 You want to make sure that nothing sticks to the pan, and also that each piece of food is cooked all around.
 I find that a good metal spatula makes this an easy task, combined with shaking the pan to let everything naturally spread out.
 I usually find myself lowering the temperature as I go – a lower heat will avoid overcooking the outsides while the insides cook.

 - Once the veggies are cooked to your liking: add your greens with just a little more oil, stir it around for about 30 seconds, and serve.
 The easiest way to tell if it’s done is to eat a potato slice and see how it tastes (…after blowing on it to cool it down) You can cook the greens longer (or not at all) based on your preference.
 I like them soft, but not super wilted.

 Writing it all out made me realize this recipe sounds more complicated than it is.
 If you’re pretty comfortable in the kitchen already, here’s the simple version:

 - Chop your veggies and meat into thin slices.

-- Heat the pan until it’s hot.
+- Heat the pan on medium heat until it’s hot.
 Add however much oil you think you need, then double it.

-- Once it looks done, add your greens for a minute and serve.
+- Once cooked to your liking, add greens for a minute and serve.